 If when the clock strikes midnight on New Year’s Eve, you’re just getting the party started, Berlin, German will be the ideal destination for you and your pack.
 Renowned for its techno and rave culture, you can expect big sounds until the early hours in Berlin.

-Explore the city’s skyline from a rooftop bar, and enjoy the art scene by day before you party till the wee hours of the morning - even if your visit is a little alcohol-fuelled - it’ll be a New Years celebration to remember with no Auld lang Sigh in sight.
+Explore the city’s skyline from a rooftop bar, and enjoy the art scene by day before you party till the wee hours of the morning - even if your visit is a little alcohol-fueled - it’ll be a New Years celebration to remember with no Auld lang Sigh in sight.